 And of course, it’s always helpful to have an objective team member evaluating the content as it can add insightful contributions and provide a fresh perspective on the topic.

 It Helps Manage New Employees

-When a new employee is hired, they usually need an adjusting period to get used to their new role and learn how to write for the company.
+When a new employee is hired, they usually need mentoring and an adjusting period to get used to their new role and learn how to write for the company.
 Oftentimes, this can cause delays in the posting schedule.
 But not with a workflow system put in place.

 A content marketing workflow will:

 A social media approval workflow establishes the logical steps that go into the work process and outlines the responsibilities of each team member.